Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Results

 \section{Results}

-All HTS cuprates contain CuO$_2$ planes, but how can the critical temperature $T_{c,\,\mathrm{max}}$ be so different even among optimally doped superconductors with $\tilde p=0.16$ holes per Cu ion~\cite{Tallon:91}?
-A hint of the nature of HTS in cuprates in the LCAO calculations by Andersen \textit{et al.}~\cite{Andersen:95,Andersen:96} was given by R\"{o}hler~\cite{Roehler:00,Roehler:00a}, who suggested that the hybridization between Cu$3d$ and Cu$4s$ is a crucial parameter for the CuO$_2$ plane.
-This hint was strongly confirmed by the remarkable correlation between the Cu$4s$ energy level and the critical temperature $T_{c,\,\mathrm{max}}$ from the band calculations~\cite{Pavarini:01}.
-It turns out that $T_{c,\,\mathrm{max}}$ for optimally doped cuprates strongly correlates with the dimensionless parameter $t^\prime/t$ determining the shape of the Fermi contour by the two parameters $t$ and $t'$ interpolated by the very well-known and frequently used formula~\cite{Pavarini:01,MishonovPenev:11}
+All HTS cuprates contain stacks of CuO$_2$ planes, but how can the critical temperature $T_{c,\,\mathrm{max}}$ be so different even among optimally doped superconductors with $\tilde p=0.16$ holes per Cu ion~\cite{Tallon:91}?
+A hint to the nature of HTS in cuprates in the LCAO calculations by Andersen \textit{et al.}~\cite{Andersen:95,Andersen:96} was advanced by R\"{o}hler~\cite{Roehler:00,Roehler:00a}, who suggested that the hybridization between Cu$3d$ and Cu$4s$ orbitals is a crucial parameter to the CuO$_2$ plane.
+This assertion was strongly confirmed by the remarkable correlation between the Cu$4s$ energy level and the critical temperature $T_{c,\,\mathrm{max}}$ from band calculations~\cite{Pavarini:01}.
+It turns out that $T_{c,\,\mathrm{max}}$ for optimally doped cuprates is tightly related to the dimensionless ratio $t^\prime/t$, where the parameters $t$ and $t’$ determine the shape of the Fermi contour (FC) via the very well-known and widely used formula~\cite{Pavarini:01,MishonovPenev:11}

-in which $a_0$ is the Cu-Cu distance (the lattice constant), and $\mathbf{P}$ is the electron quasi-momentum for motion in the CuO$_2$ plane.
+where $a_0$ is the Cu-Cu interdistance (i.e. the lattice constant), and $\mathbf{P}$ is the electron quasi-momentum of motion in the CuO$_2$ plane.

-The correlation $T_{c,\,\mathrm{max}}$ versus $t^\prime/t$~\cite{Pavarini:01} has obtained broad recognition and has been cited more than 555 times yet, but unfortunately as a curious empirical correlation without a microscopic theoretical understanding.
-The use of word \textit{empirical} instead of word \textit{experimental} just reflects the understanding~\cite[P.~A.~Lee, Chap.~14, Page 531]{Handbook} on the mechanism of this correlation.
-One of the goals of the present study is to give a microscopic explanation of this correlation between $T_{c,\,\mathrm{max}}$ and the shape of the Fermi contour.
-The determination of the $T_c$ is an indispensable ingredient of development of the theory of the CuO$_2$ plane layered superconductors.
+The correlation $T_{c,\,\mathrm{max}}$ versus $t^\prime/t$~\cite{Pavarini:01} has gained a broad recognition, unfortunately as a curious empirical correlation without any microscopic theoretical understanding.
+One of the goals of the present study is to present a microscopic explanation of the correlation between $T_{c,\,\mathrm{max}}$ and the shape of the Fermi contour, that is the mapping of the Fermi surface on a 2D plane.
+The identification of $T_c$ is crucial to developing the theory of CuO$_2$ plane layered superconductors.

-In \Fref{Fig:rTc} we reproduce this correlation, as we add to the electron band calculations new data for $t^\prime/t$ obtained by ARPES experiments, a technique widely used for studying cuprates~\cite{Damascelli:03,Damascelli:04,Yu:20,Shen:21}.